Entomophaga maimaiga: Method of dispersion

 The fungus spreads through aerial dispersion of actively ejected asexual spores from cadavers of spongy moth larvae it has killed.
 It can also be spread unwittingly by humans.

 The fungus persists in the top layer of soil as resting spores.
 These have been shown to persist for at least 11 or 12 years, probably longer.

 Effect on spongy moths

 The fungus causes high levels of infection among spongy moths in both low and high density populations, leading to population crashes.
 Early instars of infected moths typically eject conidia when they die in tree canopies, further infecting later instars containing spores of the fungus but no outward fungal growth.

 Effect on non-target Lepidoptera

 Entomophaga maimaiga can only potentially affect lepidopteran larvae that are present in the spring, when spongy moth larvae are present.
-78 species which fit this criteria were tested.
+78 species which fit this criterion were tested.
 Only about one-third were able to be infected under optimal conditions.
 Infection was only consistently high among three species of tussock moths and one colony of a hawk moth.
 However, field studies showed that rates achieved in the laboratory are far higher than found in the field.
 Overall the pathogen is considered highly host specific.